 What is malware?

-Malware is software designed to cause harm to you or your devices.
+Key takeaway: Malware is software designed to cause harm to you or your devices.
 It includes many types of programs, such as spyware, ransomware, trojan horses, rootkits and more.
 They can spread manually or automatically.
 And range from being a mere inconvenience, to being incredibly destructive.

-What types of malware exist?
+What malware types exist?

 Depending on the intention of its creator, malware can range from being very sophisticated software, capable of a number of functions to simply being something of a nuisance.
 There are many types of malware, which differ based on their features or mode of operation.
 Some of these include: